chaimyaham/expenses-chart-component-main/README.md

 ### Continued development

-i still have a lot of diffuclties on how to adjust the tooltip position on mychart so i still workin on it
+i still have a lot of diffuclties on how to adjust the tooltip position on mychart so i still working on it